This post may contain affiliate links. Read the full disclosure

 One of the highlights for me on this trip was the number of safaris we went on.
 I did my first safari in Kenya and from there I was hooked.

-I have so many stories of seeing the big 5 (elephants, buffalo, leopard, lion and rhinos) but one thing that caught me off guard was seeing a giraffe crossing the road as I was driving from Swaziland to South Africa.
+I have so many stories of seeing the big 5 (elephants, buffalo, leopards, lions and rhinos) but one thing that caught me off guard was seeing a giraffe crossing the road as I was driving from Swaziland to South Africa.

 It’s a completely different sight than seeing a deer on the side of the road.